worlickwerx/pi-parport/eeprom/README.md

 Closing EEPROM Device.
 Done.
 ```
+Please note: Earlier versions of Raspbian are not compatible with the
+method of storing the name of the DT Overlay in EEPROM, they only
+support a DT Overlay embedded directly.
+So, if you wish to use
+pi-parport with one of these, add `EMBED_DTBO=1` to the make command
+line.

 Edit `/boot/config.txt`, removing the line added above, then reboot.
 Then, again from this directory, run: